-If you're shopping for a dental health plan, you'll see that PPO's are a very popular option.
+If you are shopping for a dental health plan, you will see that Preferred Provider Organization (PPO) plans are an exceedingly popular choice.

-In order to answer that, you need to know exactly how a dental PPO works.
-Here are answers to the 5 most common questions:
+To find out why, you need to know exactly how a dental PPO plan helps you.
+Here are answers to the 5 most frequent questions:

 A dental PPO is just like any other dental health plan; the coverage you have depends on your specific policy.
-Some plans have higher deductibles, some provide free routine care, and some have very low monthly premiums.
-In order to get a PPO dental plan that best suits your needs, you're going to have to do some comparison shopping.
+There are plans with higher deductibles, plans that supply free routine care, plans with exceptionally low monthly premiums, and plans with no waiting periods.
+To get a PPO dental plan that best suits your needs, you are going to have to do a little comparison shopping.

-That's one of the unique features of a dental PPO.
-No matter what kind of PPO you have, you'll get a list of approved providers - from basic dentists to specialists.
-As long as you go to a provider that's on this list, you'll get the full benefit of your dental health plan.
-If you go to a provider that's not on this list, you'll wind up paying some (or all) of your bills yourself.
+That is one of the key features of a dental PPO.
+No matter what kind of PPO plan you have, you will get a list of approved providers - from basic dentists to specialists.
+If you go to a provider on the list, you will get the full benefit of your dental health plan.
+If you go to a provider that is not on the list, you could end up paying the bill yourself.

 Different PPO plans have different lists.
-Before you sign on the dotted line, it's important to make sure that your plan comes with a lengthy list of providers.
-Otherwise, you may wind up having to see a dentist that you're not crazy about.
+Before you sign on the dotted line, it is important to make sure that your plan comes with a lengthy list of providers.
+Otherwise, you may wind up having to see a dentist you do not like.

-The approved provider list is actually what makes a PPO dental plan so affordable!
-In order to be on the list, dentists have to agree to charge a lower rate.
+The approved provider list is what makes a PPO dental plan affordable!
+To be on the list, dentists must agree to charge a lower rate.
 Since your insurance company is saving money on your services and procedures, they can pass those savings onto you.

 Not with a dental PPO.
-Unlike an HMO dental plan, you can make appointments with dentists and specialists anytime you want.
-You will never need to call your insurance company for authorization first.
-You also won't be required to get a referral from your primary dentist in order to see a specialist.
+Unlike a dental HMO (Health Maintenance Organization) plan, you can make appointments with dentists and specialists anytime you want.
+You will never need to call your insurance company for authorization first, nor will you need to get a referral from your primary dentist to see a specialist.

-PPO family dental insurance is very common, thanks in large part to the fact that it's typically the most affordable form of coverage.
-Whether you're looking for an individual dental plan or family dental insurance for everyone in your house, you can get the coverage you need through a PPO.
+PPO family dental insurance is quite common, thanks in large part to the fact that it is typically the most affordable form of coverage.
+Whether you are looking for an individual dental plan or family dental insurance for everyone in your house, you can get the coverage you need through a PPO.